Things to know

 The Standard Acquisition Clauses and Conditions (SACC) Manual sets out the Government of Canada’s standard procurement clauses and contractual provisions.
 Specific provisions forming part of the SACC Manual are incorporated by reference into procurement documents (e.g., RFPs) or resulting contracts.

-Typically, the government will not agree to incorporate into a procurement contract any standard supplier terms or conditions, including, for example, terms relating to commercial-off-the-shelf products.
+Typically, the government will not agree to incorporate into a procurement contract a supplier’s standard terms or conditions, including, for example, terms relating to commercial-off-the-shelf products.
 To the extent any changes to the proposed government contract are considered (and available changes are quite limited), it is generally done by selecting alternatives among the standard clauses set out in the SACC Manual.
 Liability terms and pricing terms are of particular significance.

 As a matter of government policy, suppliers must retain financial responsibility for losses arising as a result of the work they perform under contract, and in particular for liabilities from third-party claims.
 The Attorney General of Canada must have the regulation and conduct of all litigation for or against the Crown, but the Attorney General may request that the supplier defend the Crown against the claim.
 With limited exceptions, the government will not agree to limit a supplier’s liability.